kristianmandrup/puppeteer-browser-agent/README.md

 These actions are:

-- `GotoUrlAction` implementing `IGotoUrlAction` to goto a given URL page
+- `GotoUrlAction` to goto a given URL page
-- `ClickLinkAction` implementing `IClickLinkAction` to click page links
+- `ClickLinkAction` to click page links
-- `ReadFileAction` implementing `IReadFileAction` to read a file for instructions
+- `ReadFileAction` to read a file for instructions
-- `ReceiveInputAction` implementing `IReceiveInputAction` for user/agent input to instruct driver for decisions and actions
+- `ReceiveInputAction` for user/agent input to instruct driver for decisions and actions
-- `EnterDataAction` implementing `IEnterDataAction` to enter data into form fields and submit forms
+- `EnterDataAction` to enter data into form fields and (optionally) submit the form

 These actions have been ported directly from GPT-puppeteer for now, but can be refined further as needed.
 Some actions may currently be incomplete but should include the required infrastructure.

-In addition, a number of actions are left as placeholders and have yet to be implemented
+A number of actions are left as placeholders and have yet to be implemented

 - `CodeSampleAction`
 - `PageNavigationOutlineAction`